Introduction: Upcycled Banner Tote Bag

 A simple and quick sewing project using discarded banners to make attractive tote bags – can be used for all reasons and seasons!
-It is also a perfect bag to replace plastic bags for your everyday shopping :)
+It is also a perfect piece to replace plastic bags for your everyday shopping :)

 - Measuring tape